Is It Possible To Retire WITHOUT Any Savings?

 Retirement or Disability?

 If your health issues are severe enough, you can apply for disability benefits.
-Get with your doctor and compile as much documentation as possible that shows you are unable to keep a job anymore due to your condition.
+Get with your doctor and compile as much documentation as possible that shows you cannot keep a job anymore due to your condition.
 Unfortunately, most claims are denied at first, and you may have to apply a few times before your disability is approved.
 Hiring an attorney may be expensive, but it will give you a greater chance of getting approved quickly than if you go it alone.

 Disability is far better for younger workers than taking Social Security benefits early.
-If you retire before your full retirement age, your payments will be greatly reduced for each year of life left before your full retirement age.
+If you retire before your full retirement age, your payments will be significantly reduced for each year of life left before your full retirement age.
 Disability will pay 100% of your monthly Social Security benefits.
 This will also continue once you reach the retirement age and begin to collect standard Social Security.

-If you have no other choice, you can take your retirement benefits as early as age 62: however, they can be reduced by as much as 30% of what they would be if you waited until normal retirement age to take them.
+If you have no other choice, you can take your retirement benefits as early as age 62: however, they can be reduced by as much as 30% of what they would be if you waited until the normal retirement age to take them.

 Look for other areas where spending can be slashed, such as eating out.
 You will be home more, and cooking is cheaper than going out to eat.
 Also, make sure you are not wasting food.
 The average American household wastes approximately 40% of the food they purchase by letting it spoil.
-Create meal plans, and purchase only the ingredients necessary to complete them.
+Create meal plans, and buy only the ingredients necessary to complete them.

 If you have multiple streaming services, consider cutting these back as well.
 Yes, you will be home more, but you are now living on a tighter budget.
 Cable is an expensive luxury that can be eliminated as well.
 Most local libraries now have DVDs and BluRays available to check out, so this could be a free alternative to these services.